If the biggest corporate mergers were ever done on data room

 The $71.3 billion deal was an opportunity for Disney to become an even bigger giant in the entertainment industry and gain a stronger position to compete with Netflix.

-In addition to Fox characters, such as the X-Men and the Fantastic Four, Disney acquired Fox television networks, National Geographic Partners, and FX Networks.
+In addition to Fox characters, such as the X-Men and The Fantastic Four, Disney acquired Fox television networks, National Geographic Partners, and FX Networks.

 With the deal completed, Disney brought the new Fox acquisitions into the Disney family, moving The Simpsons to the Disney+ streaming service.